Allen School Grad Student Housing Information

 In general, no. Many people in the Allen School and the city live car-free.
 The UW campus is very accessible by public transportation and bike infrastructure.
 Popular neighborhoods such as Capitol Hill, the University District, Fremont, Roosevelt, and Wallingford are dense (for Seattle) and walkable - many amenities like restaurants, parks, and other services are within walking distance.

 However, many students do choose to own cars, which are helpful for making cross-city trips, doing activities in the surrounding wilderness like hiking and skiing, or if you want to live in the more suburban neighborhoods farther from campus.
-Note that street parking in the inner neighborhoods like Capitol Hill is often difficult to find, and may require a paid permit.
+Note that owning a car can be expensive, due primarily to parking fees.
+Street parking in the inner neighborhoods like Capitol Hill is often difficult to find, may require a paid permit, and can put your car at risk of break ins.

 How is public transportation in Seattle? (top)

 Seattle has two main modes of public transportation: light rail and bus.
-You can see an overview of the system here.
+See here for an overview of the public transit system.

 The Link Light Rail system connects the UW campus with Northgate, Roosevelt, U-District, Capitol Hill, Downtown, South Seattle, and the airport.
 The light rail is very fast and runs mostly on underground/elevated tracks.
 Many students live near the light rail stations in Roosevelt and Capitol Hill, and commute via light rail, and other neighborhoods farther on the line like Beacon Hill and Columbia City are also possibilities.
-The light rail system is rapidly expanding, and new stops will open in the Central District and the Eastside in 2023.
+The light rail system is rapidly expanding, and new stops will open between Northgate and Lynnwood in August 2024.

 Seattle also has great bus service that covers the rest of the city, operated by King County Metro.
 In core neighborhoods, buses run frequently, every 15 minutes or faster.
 Except on certain buses at rush hour (usually downtown buses), buses are often uncrowded and move quickly.